equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 To inspect the distribution, we can plot all the samples with a histogram.

 However, histograms do not tell us anything about high dimensional phenomena such as correlations or other structure.
-The figure below shows three data set with identical marginals (therefore also identical summary statistics: mean, standard deviation, etc.), but very different joint distributions.
+The figure below shows three data sets with identical marginals (therefore also identical summary statistics: mean, standard deviation, etc.), but very different joint distributions.

 ![](identical_marginals.png)